ClementBM/clementbm.github.io/_posts/2023-01-06-residual-errors-electricity-consumption.md

 ### First lock down due to Covid

 The spread of the coronavirus among the population leads to a national lock down in France.
 Looking at the time series, the unusual situation cause a higher variance during a few days.
-As a result, the forecast process had to be trickier than usual and over and underestimations of the electric energy consumption happened.
-For instance, the 17th of march might be the day with the higher forecast error, with a peak at almost 10 GigaWatts.
+As a result, forecast the electricity consumption one day ahead had to be trickier than usual and over or underestimations of the consumption happened.
+For instance, the 17th of March might be the day with the higher forecast error, with an error peak at almost 10 GigaWatts.

 ![First covid lock down](/assets/2023-01-06/covid-1-forecast-consumption.png)